the-laurel/chain-proposals/evmos/AcademicProjects.md

 ### Discussion

+This discussion will not be included on-chain, but will be referenced in the on-chain text.
+It has these main directions:

-This part will not the included on-chain: it is meant to improve the proposal to its final (on-chain) form. price discovery of the first useable version the initial list of domain experts or teams willing to participate in this first version
+- improvements the proposal to arrive at its final (on-chain) form
+- price discovery of the first useable version
+- the initial list of domain experts or teams willing to participate in this first version
+- additional ideas, improvements of the end product